e-mission/e-mission-phone/README.md

 ```

 ### Activation (after install, and in every new shell)
-2. Run this to activate
 ```
 source setup/activate_serve.sh
 ```

 ### Running

-1. Start the phonegap deployment server and note the URL(s) that the server is listening to.
+Start the phonegap deployment server and note the URL(s) that the server is listening to.

-    ```
     npm run serve
     ....
     [phonegap] listening on 10.0.0.14:3000
     [phonegap] listening on 192.168.162.1:3000